Standards

 Most geospatial and simulation modeling is built around the concept of transforming input data, and using some kind of model or transformer into output data.
 Each time the model is run can be considered a realization of some modeled state.

 The data standard lists the data in question including mandatory and optional metadata.
 We refer to one set of input data as a “project”, regardless of whether it is an input or output dataset.
-In practical terms, the data is a plain text XML file.
-The standard itself is defined as a set of rules that must be followed for the XML file to be considered compliant with the standard.
+In practical terms, the project is described by a plain text XML file.
+The standard defines a set of rules that the XML file must follow to be considered compliant.
 This ruleset is stored and published online in an XSD file.
-It specifies which XML tags should be used, how they should be used, and what attributes are required.
+The XSD specifies which XML tags should be used, how they should be used, and what attributes are required.
 Practical examples are provided for existing datasets for those wishing to learn how the standard can be applied to their own data.

 XML rules